eklitzke/e/README.md

 This is the source code for e, a text editor.
 It's implemented using C++ and JavaScript (via Google's [V8](http://code.google.com/p/v8/)).

+A key feature is that *all* editor functionality is written in JavaScript which can be extended and customized by the user, without the need to recompile the binary.
+There is *zero* editor logic hard coded in C++.
+There is *zero* editor logic hard coded in JavaScript.
+Everything is completely extensible.

 How well does it work?
 ----------------------

 It doesn't work very well at all.
-You can compile it and type stuff, but it's not very functional.
+You can build it and mess around in buffers, but it's not very functional.
 The project is not yet self-hosting (I'm editing the code in Emacs).

+You might get some crashes too, even when doing basic things.
+If everything is working right (i.e. the crash was caused by an assertion failure and not by a segfault) you'll get a nice traceback, to assist with debugging.

 Why JavaScript?
 ---------------